-Healthy Alfredo Sauce is the perfect mix of decadent and healthy.
+Veggie Alfredo Sauce is the perfect mix of decadent and healthy.
 Using cauliflower and milk instead of cream, this healthy Alfredo sauce is perfect for picky eaters.
 It tastes just like the creamy Alfredo sauce your family loves, but with the benefit of being packed with vegetables.
 This hidden veggie staple is perfect for getting more nutrition to the picky eaters in your family.
-While you’ll know that they’re getting in some quality vegetables with this cauliflower Alfredo sauce, your kids will just think they’re eating pasta with traditional Alfredo sauce!
+While you’ll know that they’re getting in some quality vegetables with cauliflower Alfredo sauce, your kids will just think they’re eating pasta with traditional Alfredo sauce!

 When we were kids, my brother and I had our favorite foods – I was a huge fan of Chinese and pizza (some things never change) but my brother was all about pasta dishes – chicken Parm, chicken Marsala, and his all time favorite, chicken Alfredo.
 Any time my mom asked him what he wanted for dinner, he always said one of those.
 Because of that, my mom made them all pretty regularly, and but we all loved the creamy, decadent pasta dish best.

 After I got married, I learned Alex loved the same dish.
 He orders it pretty regularly at our favorite Italian restaurants, but I rarely make it at home because it’s hard to be ignorant of just how bad it is for you (but so.
 Dang. tasty.) if you actually have to add the 18 pounds of butter and cream in yourself before putting it on pasta.

 If you’ve been following along lately, you’ve seen me share my veggie spaghetti sauce and a veggie pesto pasta sauce.
 To round out my series of hidden veggie sauces, today we’re talking about this veggie Alfredo sauce.
 The creamy, cheesy, garlicy sauce your family expects, but with the secret benefit of a bag of frozen cauliflower!

 Tips for making perfect veggie Alfredo sauce

 - If you’d like to prep ahead, you can definitely save the cauliflower and milk puree for later use – it would be a great puree to add to other savory dishes like casseroles, soups, and even things like pancakes.